syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/scheduler-styling.md

 | e-parent-node | Parent resource cells in timeline views of scheduler. |
 | e-child-node | Child resource cells in timeline views of scheduler. |

-> You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
+N> You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET MVC Scheduler](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) example to knows how to present and manipulate data.